 Product, to my eyes, has become the most business-flavored version of this job; a lot of places now want their product people to have an MBA (at least if any leadership is implied in the title).
 But if you’ll notice, content and user experience people clearly have business goals in their Venn diagrams already.
 So if they choose to develop the business side of their skill set, they’re not actually starting from zero, and probably don’t need to get a whole new degree.
 I think this is important, because sometimes people (this person for example) want to draw really sharp lines between areas areas that appear to occupy the same darned zones in our current Venn diagrams.
 And to be fair, that person went from UX to product, so they should know.
 But the thing is, when you draw lines that are too sharp, you’re implying more division (IMO) than really exists; whereas, since we’re already Venning this shit out, I’d prefer to go with what Ellen Chisa says (using really good Venn diagrams btw): inevitably, a given individual will fall into one circle more than the others, but can start to grow towards other areas.
 She’s specifically talking about product, but I’d argue that you could apply the same logic to any of the roles that fall into the “middle zone”.

 Other things I hear: Product people are people who like solving the problems related to code more than code itself (definitely me).
 Product people should be able to “negotiate” with programmers (I don’t like this unless we’re agreed it’s “win-win”, which I don’t think is what’s intended — see this thread for why).
-I’ve even heard, on occasion, been hearing that product people are the owners of the user experience on a team, which is confusing, give that UX people are generally doing this already.
+I’ve even heard, on occasion, that product people are the owners of the user experience on a team, which is confusing, given that UX people are generally doing this already.

 I’ve also noticed that user and content folks talk a lot about how hard it is to get business-side people to listen to them.
 On my more cynical days, it seems like “product” just kind of took a lot of what content and UX people were doing and slapped a “business” label on it, to make it more influential — which, incidentally, suggests to me that maybe we need to think a little more about the lines we draw.
 And as Christina Wodtke notes, in her stellar post, generally the product manager is putting their ass on the line; but then again, the post’s title implies that user experience design and product design are fairly interchangeable.
 So of course a lot depends on the second word of your title.